 The first tasks in each of the Screeners are related to the number sequence: counting forward and backward.
 Understanding the number sequence is a foundational skill for working with numbers.
 In the lower grades, the students that miss these tasks or struggle to count to ten, 100, or cross centuries and millennia, need immediate attention.

+As students progress from counting to more complex operations, new challenges arise.
+Beyond counting, another significant challenge in early numeracy is subtraction.
 In the midyear and spring Kindergarten assessments, and continuing into first grade, subtraction consistently emerges as a primary conceptual struggle for students.
 The interview-based format of the USNS assessments allows teachers to observe and analyze how students approach subtraction, revealing that the concept of “take-away” presents more difficulty than addition.
 Kindergarteners encounter subtraction through both covered tasks—where counters are removed or hidden—and traditional expressions, with results showing students struggle to grasp the underlying concept.
 Take the following task:

 “Here are 8 objects.”
 The teacher covers them up.
 “I’m taking two back out.”
 The teacher removes 2 from under the cover, leaving them exposed on the table and asks, “How many are still under here?”